Windows released its newest operating system, Windows 10, back in July 2015. Since then, it has become a popular OS.

 Ready to roll with Windows 10?

-Indeed while the free upgrade was supposed to end more than two years ago, it is still available to this day.
-Therefore if you are running with Windows 7 or 8.1 and would like to move into Windows 10, you are in luck.
+While the free upgrade was supposed to end more than two years ago, it is still available to this day.
+Therefore, if you are running with Windows 7 or 8.1 and would like to move into Windows 10, you are in luck.

 Even better, the process is actually quite simple.